본문 바로가기

 "Half the Market Price" Drives Explosive Popularity, Alcoholic Beverages Sweep Military Mart Rankings...
 Concerns Raised

-It has been found that the best-selling products at military marts (PX) operated by the Armed Forces Welfare Agency are not daily necessities, but alcoholic beverages.
+It has been revealed that the best-selling products at military marts (PX) operated by the Armed Forces Welfare Agency are not daily necessities, but alcoholic beverages.

-On December 21, Yonhap News reported that, according to data submitted by the Ministry of National Defense to Assemblyman Yoo Yongwon of the National Defense Committee, alcoholic beverages accounted for all of the top four best-selling items at military marts from January to November this year.
+On December 21, Yonhap News Agency reported, citing data submitted by Assemblyman Yoo Yongwon of the People Power Party, a member of the National Defense Committee, that alcoholic beverages occupied all of the top four spots in terms of sales volume at military marts from January to November this year.

 "Half the Market Price" Drives Explosive Popularity, Alcoholic Beverages Sweep Military Mart Rankings...
 Concerns Raised Alcohol displayed at a large supermarket.
 Photo is not directly related to the content of this article.
 Photo by Yonhap News Agency

-Total sales revenue from these alcoholic beverages amounted to 91,869,480,000 won.
-At military marts, A canned beer was sold for 1,000 won, less than half the price at convenience stores (approximately 2,250 won), and C soju was sold for 1,060 won, also significantly cheaper than the market price (about 1,800 won).
-This has led to the perception of PX alcoholic beverages as "value-for-money items," which is believed to be driving sales.
+The total sales revenue from these alcoholic beverages amounted to 91,869,480,000 won.
+At military marts, A canned beer was sold for 1,000 won, less than half the convenience store price (about 2,250 won), and C soju was also significantly cheaper at 1,060 won compared to the market price (about 1,800 won).
+As a result, PX alcoholic beverages are perceived as "cost-effective items," which is seen as a driving force behind their high sales.

 Alcohol sold at PXs is largely divided into duty-free and non-duty-free categories.
-Duty-free alcoholic beverages, commonly referred to as "military supply liquor," are exempt from liquor and education taxes under Ministry of National Defense regulations.
-Their prices are set by adding only value-added tax to the pre-tax unit price agreed upon between the Armed Forces Welfare Agency and suppliers.
-In addition, duty-free alcoholic beverages are limited to products manufactured domestically.
+Duty-free alcoholic beverages, commonly referred to as "military supply liquor," are exempt from liquor and education taxes according to Ministry of National Defense regulations.
+The price is set by adding only value-added tax to the pre-tax price agreed upon between the Armed Forces Welfare Agency and the supplier.
+Furthermore, duty-free alcoholic beverages are limited to products manufactured domestically.

 There are also restrictions on eligible buyers and purchase quantities.
-Only active-duty military personnel ranked sergeant or above, military civilian employees, certain national merit recipients, enlisted soldiers, and cadets are allowed to purchase duty-free alcoholic beverages, and there are annual purchase limits.
+Only active-duty military personnel with the rank of sergeant or above, military civilian employees, certain national merit recipients, enlisted soldiers, and cadets are allowed to purchase duty-free alcoholic beverages, and annual purchase limits are set.
 For example, diluted soju is limited to 20 bottles per officer per year, while premium liquors such as distilled soju or yakju are limited to one bottle per year.

 "Half the Market Price" Drives Explosive Popularity, Alcoholic Beverages Sweep Military Mart Rankings...
 Concerns Raised Exterior view of the Army Training Center Main Branch Military Mart.
 Ministry of National Defense

 Non-duty-free alcoholic beverages can be sold after a supply contract is signed with the Armed Forces Welfare Agency.
-Unlike duty-free alcoholic beverages, which are sold only at PXs located inside military units, non-duty-free alcoholic beverages are also sold at military marts (off-base marts) located in military apartment complexes outside the bases, targeting military personnel and their families.
-Non-duty-free alcoholic beverages are relatively more expensive than duty-free alcoholic beverages, which are typically priced at less than half the retail price.
+Unlike duty-free alcoholic beverages, which are only sold at PXs located within military bases, non-duty-free alcoholic beverages are also available at military marts located outside bases, such as military apartment complexes, and are sold to military personnel and their families.
+Non-duty-free alcoholic beverages are relatively more expensive than duty-free products, which are typically priced at less than half the market price.

-Meanwhile, although alcoholic beverages dominated in terms of sales volume, the top-selling product by sales revenue was cosmetics.
-E cosmetics sets sold 830,000 units, generating 32,366,210,000 won in revenue.
-While the lowest online price for this product is around 290,000 won, it was sold at military marts for 38,930 won, showing a significant price difference.
+Meanwhile, although alcoholic beverages overwhelmingly led in sales volume, the top product in terms of sales revenue was a cosmetics item.
+E cosmetics set sold 830,000 units, generating 32,366,210,000 won in revenue.
+While the lowest online price for this product is around 290,000 won, it was sold at the military mart for 38,930 won, resulting in a significant price difference.

-Assemblyman Yoo stated, "Although military marts are intended as welfare spaces to support the basic needs of service members, in reality, alcoholic beverages and high-priced cosmetics are effectively leading sales and revenue.
-The Ministry of National Defense needs to review and redefine standards to determine whether this operational approach aligns with the original purpose of military marts."
+Assemblyman Yoo stated, "Although military marts are intended as welfare spaces to support the basic needs of service members, in reality, sales and revenue are dominated by alcoholic beverages and high-priced cosmetics.
+The Ministry of National Defense needs to review and redefine the standards to ensure that the operation of military marts aligns with their original purpose."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.